Influential Woman · Accounting and Consulting

 About Patience

 My professional journey has been one of continuous growth and breaking through barriers.
 I started 23 years ago as a receptionist at Microsoft, then moved into residential real estate where I got my license at a young age.
 When the market crashed and everything went south, I transitioned to commercial real estate development and construction, working with Kimper Development Company and Car America.
 But I hit an invisible glass ceiling, especially as a woman without a college degree.
 After having my daughter, I realized I didn't want ceilings anymore and didn't want my education background to stop me from achieving things I knew I was capable of doing.
 So I went back to school in 2015 while working full-time and raising young children.
 I earned my AA from Spokane Falls Community College, then my bachelor's from Eastern Washington University in 2023, and my master's in accounting in 2024.
 The journey was intense - I graduated early from my master's program while working full-time as an auditor during busy season, often sleeping only a few hours and spending entire weekends on homework.
 Now I work as a GL accountant, focusing on cash reconciliations, balance sheet items, and helping implement a new ERP system.
-I also run my own consulting business, Cormier Consulting, where I help small businesses, nonprofits, and women, and I have a creative side through Isaniah Creations where I do art, poetry, and digital media.
+I also run my own business, Cormier Creative Consulting Solutions, where I help small businesses, nonprofits, and women reach their fullest potential. where I do art, poetry, and digital media.
 What drives me most is empowering and encouraging other women to go back to school, chase their dreams, and start their businesses without being afraid of what the future holds.

 Her Interview